jo-meister/hamiltonian-cycle/README.md

 # Hamiltonian Cycle to Traveling Salesman Problem Mapping
 Find if a route exists that visits each vertex (city) once, ends at the starting vertex, and has a total distance traveled less than or equal to n.
+*   The hc_to_tsp,py program will create a new dat file containing the graph of the mapped input.

 Reduction from Hamiltonian Cycle steps
 1. Construct the graph: Set the edge weight (distance) between connected vertices (cities) as 1 and all other distances as 2.